sjquigley/GitHub-in-the-Tech-Comm-Classroom/Assignment4_Group_Project.md

 ***This group project will be the basis of our usability test and report, which you will write individually.***

 Step 1.
 Each student will make an initial project pitch and attempt to recruit a team interested in pursuing your project.
-(3-5 students)
+(3-5 students) Dream up something new or refit, reapply a past project ([Link to TCRG Repositories](https://github.com/Pitt-Technical-Communications))

 Step 2.
 Once you have formed a team, your team will meet with me to present an initial concept presentation on the assigned day/time.
 Your group will walk me through your project plan using the [Elevator Pitch Generator template](https://github.com/Pitt-Fuego/elevator-pitch-generator)